watch-duty/capacitor-message-bug-repro/README.md

 ### N iterations test

-Since the bug appears to be racy, there is a script that will run N iterations and summarize the results at the end.
+Since the bug appears to be racy, this script will run N iterations and print a summary of results:

 ```sh
 sh go_loop.sh $DEVICE_ID <count>
 ```

-The summary results are represented by a series of `.` and `F` characters:
+The summary results are printed as a series of `.` and `F` characters:

 - `.` means the test message was delivered, and the bug did not trigger
 - `F` means the test message was not delivered, showing the effects of the bug